ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 The Enforcement Directorate on Thursday questioned Congress chief Sonia Gandhi in a money laundering case related to the National Herald newspaper.
 The day was a show of strength for the party with street protests and leaders courting arrests across the country.

-The questioning of the 75-year-old, who is recovering from Covid, lasted for about two hours and the session ended at her request, officials said.
-She is likely to be called for another round of questioning in the next couple of days, they said.
+The questioning of the 75-year-old, who is recovering from Covid, lasted for about two hours, and the session ended at her request, officials said.
+However, Congress leader Jairam Ramesh said the ED told Sonia Gandhi that they had no further questions and she could leave.
+Sonia Gandhi in turn said she would be willing to respond to any other questions they might have and was ready to stay on till 8 pm or 9 pm if necessary, Ramesh posted on Twitter.
+She also said she was a Covid patient and needed to take her medicines so she should be informed about what time she should appear next.
+According to Ramesh, the ED said it had nothing to ask of her either Thursday or Friday.
+After which Sonia Gandhi said she was willing to appear on Monday, Ramesh added.
+She is likely to be called again for another round of questioning, ED sources said.
 The session was conducted keeping in mind Covid protocol with everyone participating equipped with a Covid negative certificate.
 Sonia Gandhi was questioned by the same assistant director-level investigation officer who interrogated her son Rahul Gandhi in the case -- related to alleged financial irregularities in the Congress-promoted Young Indian Private Limited, which owns National Herald.
 A woman officer was part of the questioning team The summons to the Congress president took political center stage in Parliament, where opposition leaders raised the issue, and on the streets with party workers staging massive protests.

 As parts of central Delhi went into gridlock, Sonia Gandhi reached the federal probe agency's headquarters in Lutyens Delhi's A P J Abdul Kalam Road a little after noon escorted by her Z+ category CRPF security cover.